Hibashanti/Prediction-Product-Sale/README.md

 # Prediction-Product-Sale
-The prediction of product sales is
+The prediction of product sales is an overview of the products and o

 - Summary: I performed a comprehensive Exploratory Data Analysis (EDA), starting with data cleaning to remove duplicates, handle missing values, and resolve inconsistencies.
 Once the data was refined, I utilized data visualization techniques to examine feature relationships and uncover key patterns, ensuring a high-quality dataset for production.